LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * PermissionManagementPage port from LKB and LKSM and get extraRoles from AdminAppContext
   * AccountSettingsPage port from LKB and LKSM and get premium components from AdminAppContext
   * Remove settings-panel-title and revert all admin settings panels back to panel-default headings
+  * NameIdSettings to conditionally show prefix input for LKB only

 ### version 2.257.0
 *Released*: 22 November 2022